How Content Decisions Are Made

 Corrections & Updates

-• Updates are reflected in the page timestamp
+• material updates are reflected in the page timestamp

 Reader Responsibility